TrEE-TIMC/circhic/doc/user_guide.rst

 Introduction
 ============

-CircHiC is a plotting library developped for bacterial HiC data.
+CircHiC is a plotting library developped for bacterial Hi-C data.
 It is built upon Matplotlib, the single most used Python package for 2D-graphics.

 This tutorial is heavily inspired by the excellent `Matplotlib tutorial